-Applicants must demonstrate on the application form that they fulfil all essential criteria to be considered for shortlisting.
+Outline job plan A provisional outline job plan is included but is subject to modification.
+The individual job plan and detailed timetable will be discussed with the successful candidate.
+Special interests will be accommodated where they are compatible with service requirements.
+All subspecialty interests in cardiology will be considered and there is the opportunity to develop new techniques and extend into new areas.
+It is expected that the initial job plan will be agreed within three months of the start date and will be reviewed annually or earlier, if necessary.
+ON-CALL ROTA The postholder will participate in the Consultant Ward cover rota at 1 in 9 frequency and will participate cross-site interventional on-call rota at a 1 in 8 frequency.
+Currently, the on-call commitment attracts a 3% salary supplement.
+GENERAL MEDICINE There is no requirement to join the on-call rota for the undifferentiated medical take.
+Provisional timetable The job plans in the department may be expected to work over a 16week cycle, providing 160 PAs over the cycle, or an average of 10PAs per week.
+A sample average week, where the consultant is not covering the wards, is provided for guidance: Monday Tuesday Wednesday Thursday Friday AM Clinic Admin/SPA Admin/SPA Lab PM Admin/SPA MDT Clinic Lab Other Activities Consultant meeting Person specification Applicants must demonstrate on the application form that they fulfil all essential criteria to be considered for shortlisting.
 Appointment is subject to pre-employment checks, including occupational health, DBS checks and a minimum of three satisfactory references, including one from your current Responsible Officer.

-Desirable Attributes Qualifications and Training Professional qualifications Primary Medical Qualification (MBBS or equivalent).
-Applicants must have completed specialist training in cardiology with the sub-specialty sign off in advanced imaging (cardiac MRI and CT) prior to taking up the appointment.
+Requirement Essential attributes Desirable attributes Qualifications and training - 1 Professional qualifications Primary Medical Qualification (MBBS or equivalent).
+Applicants must have completed specialist training in interventional cardiology prior to taking up the appointment.
 An appropriate higher degree or qualification (MD, PhD or equivalent).
 Qualification in Teaching and Learning.
-Professional training and memberships Full GMC registration and licence to practice.
-Entry on Specialist Register for cardiology via: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Physcians or equivalent qualification.
-Clinical Experience Employment Evidence of completion of a comprehensive broad-based training programme at specialty registrar level (or equivalent). or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
-Evidence of training in cardiac imaging and ACHD.
-Career progression consistent with personal Has experience in running an inpatient cardiac CT service.
-Has experience of specialist ACHD clinics.
-Clinical knowledge and skills circumstances.
-Demonstrates ability to fulfil duties at a consultant level.
+Professional training and memberships Full GMC registration and license to practice.
+Entry on Specialist Register for Cardiology via: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Physicians (Cardiology) or equivalent qualification.
+Clinical experience 1 Employment Evidence of completion of a comprehensive broad- based training programme at specialty registrar level (or equivalent).
+Dedicated fellowship in coronary intervention or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
+Evidence of training and proficiency in interventional cardiology to a standard capable of independent on-call commitment Career progression consistent with personal circumstances.
+Clinical knowledge and skills Demonstrates ability to fulfil duties at a consultant level.
 Able to take full and independent responsibility for clinical care of patients and provide an expert clinical opinion on a range of problems.
-Demonstrates a clear, logical approach to clinical problems and an appropriate level of clinical knowledge.
-Able to prioritise clinical need.
+Demonstrates awareness of breadth of clinical issues Clinical feedback from colleagues and patients Demonstrates a clear, logical approach to clinical problems and an appropriate level of clinical knowledge. putono Able to prioritise clinical need.
 Caring approach to patients.
-Demonstrates awareness of breadth of clinical issues Clinical feedback from colleagues and patients Requirement Essential Attributes Desirable Attributes